andresduke024/swift-dependency-injector/README.md

 - **NoImplementationFoundForPublish**:
     - When in the attempt to publish a new implementation of a given abstraction based on the current dependency key no implementation could be found into the implementations container.

+- **EqualDependecyKeyOnUpdate**:
+    - When in the attempt to update the default dependency key of a specific abstraction the key thats already stored is equal to the new key.

 ## Injection types

 Defines how all the implementations that will be injected are going to be created and returned.